 All the options in this review are worth considering.
 Some are more tailored to the budget-conscious DJ.
 Others are great options if you are a beginner DJ.
 The more complete options are ideal for advanced DJs.

-While they are all great choices the Pioneer DJ DJM 900NXS2 is the stand-out choice.
+While they are all great choices, the Pioneer DJ DJM-A9 is the stand-out option.
 This flagship DJ mixer is a fantastic bit of kit.
-Excellent build quality, a killer selection of Sound and Beat FX, and clean integration with modern DJ software.
+Excellent build quality, a killer selection of Sound and Beat FX, and all the Inputs and Outputs you’ll ever need.

 Its intuitive layout is hard to beat.
 Plus as the dominant brand in the industry, it is a great DJ mixer to get familiar with if you intend on playing in clubs.

-If you want a reliable and high-quality DJ mixer the Pioneer DJ DJM 900NXS2 is our top pick.
+If you want a reliable and high-quality DJ mixer, the Pioneer DJ DJM-A9 is our top pick.